Thy-GoD/Thy_GoD_Docker/README.md

 ## Note:

-I will occasionally make changes to the container, in order to optimize, add, edit, or fix bugs.
+I will occasionally make changes to the container in order to optimize, add, edit features or fix bugs.

 Please give the dockerfile and Tools.sh a read as there is alot of customization/notifications.

 ## TODO List:

 Add more features and constant bug fixes/updates to functionality. <br>
-Add images and screenshots to make people actually want to use this lmao. <br>
+Add images and screenshots to make people actually want to use this lmao. <br> (WIP) Add a Tools list so you guys won't have to read the dockerfile just to figure out what's installed.
 Somehow find a way to magically make IPV6 DNS Takeover Attacks work. <br>

 **Update on IPv6**: